ItsTauTvyDas/TextFontModifier/README.md

 There's a packet listener and what it does is basically gets every text (in json) that is sent to the player and changes font attribute/property.
 This plugin might be resource-intensive, but there wasn't really a way for me to make it work in any other way on the event server I mentioned above.

-(You can also notice that I use some reflection, when I saw of how much I will need to use it, I just gave up and used NMS lol.)
+(You can also notice that I use some reflection, when I saw of how much I will need to use it, I just gave up and used NMS lol)

 ## Usage
 Just drop this plugin to your `/plugins/` folder, and you are good to go (also change the font's name in configuration).